meteofrance/py4cast/doc/installMF.md

 channel_priority: strict
 ```

- - Set the content of your `$HOME/.config/pip/pip.conf` file to :
+ - Set the content of your `$HOME/.config/pip/pip.conf` file (create it if needed) to :

 ```
 [global]